dalong0514/readnotes/20210104专业原文/2021037The-Feynman-Lectures-on-Physics-PartA/2021037The-Feynman-Lectures-on-Physics-PartA0501.md

 where ∆E is the error in our knowledge of the energy of the process whose time period we are measuring.
 If we wish to know more precisely when something happened we must know less about what happened, because our knowledge of the energy involved will be less.
 The time uncertainty is also related to the wave nature of matter.

 5-19

-6

-Probability

-「The true logic of this world is in the calculus of probabilities.」